Isotope-shift analysis with the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition in ytterbium: Introduction

-Among various experimental reports on the isotope shift measurements aimed at searching for new bosons \cite{PhysRevLett.125.123003,PhysRevA.103.L040801,PhysRevLett.131.161803,2311.17337}, ytterbium (Yb) is one of the most extensively studied atomic species for this purpose, as well as nuclear structure, with the nonlinearity of the King plot \cite{PhysRevLett.125.123002,PhysRevLett.128.163201,PhysRevLett.128.073001,PhysRevX.12.021033}.
-The isotope shifts for the 411, 436, and 467 nm transitions in Yb$^+$ are measured with $\gtrsim300$ Hz accuracy.
-For Yb, precise isotope shift measurements for the 361 and 578 nm transitions are reported.
-However, these analyses so far only cover bosonic isotopes, because the nuclear spins in fermionic isotopes potentially add extra nonlinearity that can become a background in the search for new bosons.
-In fact, except for the 578 nm transition in Yb, no precise isotope shift measurements are available for fermionic isotopes; only broad-linewidth transitions utilized for laser cooling have the isotope shift data for the fermionic isotopes.
-Particularly, regarding a newly observed narrow-linewidth transition at 431 nm \cite{PhysRevA.107.L060801,PhysRevLett.130.153402}, the absolute frequency is measured for only a single fermionic isotope \cite{PhysRevA.107.L060801}, and isotope shifts are measured for only bosonic isotopes \cite{PhysRevLett.130.153402}.
+Among various atoms\cite{PhysRevLett.125.123003,PhysRevA.103.L040801,PhysRevLett.131.161803,2311.17337,PhysRevLett.125.123002,PhysRevLett.128.163201,PhysRevLett.128.073001,PhysRevX.12.021033}, Yb is one of the most extensively studied atomic species on the isotope-shift measurements aimed at searching for new bosons, with the nonlinearity of the King plot \cite{PhysRevLett.125.123002,PhysRevLett.128.163201,PhysRevLett.128.073001,PhysRevX.12.021033}.
+The isotope shifts for the 436-nm transitions in Yb$^+$ \cite{PhysRevLett.125.123002} and the 361-nm transition in Yb \cite{PhysRevLett.128.073001} are measured with at best 300-Hz accuracy.
+The 578-nm transition in Yb \cite{PhysRevX.12.021033} and the 411- and 467-nm transitions in Yb$^+$ \cite{2403.07792} have $\lesssim 10$ Hz accuracy measurements.
+However, these analyses so far only cover even-mass isotopes, because extra nonlinearity potentially induced by the nuclear spins in odd-mass isotopes can become a background in the search for new bosons.
+In fact, except for the 578-nm transition in Yb, no precise isotope-shift measurements are available for odd-mass isotopes; only broad-linewidth transitions utilized for laser cooling have the isotope-shift data for the odd-mass isotopes.
+Particularly, regarding a newly observed narrow-linewidth transition at 431 nm \cite{PhysRevA.107.L060801,PhysRevLett.130.153402}, the absolute frequency is measured for only a single odd-mass isotope \cite{PhysRevA.107.L060801}, and isotope shifts are measured for only even-mass isotopes \cite{PhysRevLett.130.153402}.

-In this paper, we report absolute frequencies for the 431 nm transition in $^{170,172,173,174,176}$Yb.
-This report completes the list of isotope shifts of the 431 transition for all stable isotopes at 10 kHz level.
-Based on these new measurements and some previously reported isotope shifts for other transitions, hyperfine structure, nuclear charge radii, and King plot are analyzed.
-The king plot analysis also leads to a search for new bosons mediating additional force between a neutron and an electron.
-The results provide some insights on the nuclear structure for the fermionic isotopes for ytterbium, motivating the precise isotope shift measurements for other transitions.
+In this paper, we report absolute frequencies for the 431-nm transition in $^{170,172,173,174,176}$Yb.
+This report completes the list of isotope shifts of the 431-nm transition for all stable isotopes at 10-kHz level.
+Based on these new measurements and some previously reported isotope shifts for other transitions, hyperfine structure, nuclear charge radii, and the King plot are analyzed.
+The King plot analysis also leads to a search for new bosons mediating additional force between a neutron and an electron.
+The results provide some insights on the nuclear structure for the odd-mass isotopes for Yb, motivating precise isotope-shift measurements for other transitions.